freshdried/react-hot-seed/README.md

 <br>
 <p align="center">A basic webpack template for react projects, with the amazing <a href="https://github.com/gaearon/react-hot-loader/react-hot-loader">react-hot-loader</a></p>

-<p align="center">Based off of <a href="https://github.com/gaearon/react-hot-boilerplate">react-hot-boilerplate</a></p>
+<p align="center">Based on <a href="https://github.com/gaearon/react-hot-boilerplate">react-hot-boilerplate</a></p>

 <p align="center">Uses a <a href="#palette"><b>Palette</b></a> directory: a simple way to reuse assets across projects à la webpack's <a href="http://webpack.github.io/docs/configuration.html#resolve-fallback"> resolve.fallback</a></p>

 <br>

 Tired of copy-pasting, git submoduling, symlinking, or making local git packages just to reuse a couple of assets across personal projects?
 Just simply place your shared assets in one "palette" directory and specify that directory as a [`resolve.fallback`](http://webpack.github.io/docs/configuration.html#resolve-fallback) in your projects' `webpack.config.js`.
-Easy modularization = fast development = happy dev!

 This webpack boilerplate includes a basic `webpack.config.js` that is set up for a palette directory declared via environmental variable.
 It also works out the kinks of using [react-hot-loader](https://github.com/gaearon/react-hot-loader/react-hot-loader) with the palette directory.

+> Easy modularization = fast development = happy dev!

 <br><br>
 ## <a name="palette"></a> *Palette?*
 A Palette directory is simply a directory specified for webpack's [resolve.fallback](http://webpack.github.io/docs/configuration.html#resolve-fallback) feature.
-In other words, webpack will look into `$PALETTE_DIR` for modules if it doesn't find it in your project's root.
-This way, you can share your own custom css, html, react components, etc. across projects.
+In other words, webpack will search `$PALETTE_DIR` for a module if it doesn't find it in your project's root.
+This way, you can share your own custom css, html, react components, etc. across your own projects.

 <br>